OptiKey/OptiKey/docs/Localize.md

  3. Create a file inside the newly created folder named `Alpha.xaml`
  4. Create a file inside the same folder you just created named `ConversationAlpha.xaml`

+When saving the Alpha.xaml and ConversationAlpha.xaml files it is advisable to use the 'File'\'Save As' option and choose the encoding as UTF-8.
+If not, and your keyboard contains characters outside of the default encoding set (e.g. characters with diacritic/combining marks) then you will encounter build errors.

 That's it for the setup work, we shall now create each one of these keyboards separately.